First Principles Prediction of the Landau Parameter for Fermi Liquids near the Unitarity Limit: Quasi-particle width

 \section{Quasi-particle width}

+We may also calculate the quasi-particle width using our result for $f_D$.
 The self-energy only gets contributions from the forward scattering coupling, as the other marginal coupling (BCS) is restricted to back-to-back interactions.
-The imaginary part of the self energy of a fermi-liquid due to singlet interaction is $\Gamma_{FL}(E,T) = 4f_0^{2}I(E,T)$, where $I(E,T)=\frac{ m_\star^{3} }{2 (2\pi)^{3}} (E^2 + (\pi kT) ^2) $ is the imaginary part of the two-loop self energy diagram at finite temperature.
-We integrate out the dilaton to generate net interaction \beq L_{int}= (f_0+\frac{8\pi a \mu_F^2}{3 \cal{C}}) (\psi^\dagger \psi)^2+... \eeq where the corrections are suppressed by powers of $ E^2/m_\phi^2 = k_F a \frac{ E^2}{ E_F^2 }$ where we have taken $\Lambda \sim k_F^{1/2}$ as the symmetry breaking scale.
-Thus if we are in the regime \beq \left( \frac{E_F}{E}\right)^2 \gg a k_f\gg 1. \eeq then the dilaton exchange dominates so that the effective coupling, after repristinating factors of $\hbar$ and the atomic mass $m$, is given by \beq f_D\equiv f_0=\frac{8\pi a \mu_F^2 m}{3 \hbar^4k_F^4 \tilde{C}}. \eeq $\tilde {\cal C}=\frac{\cal C}{k_F^4}$ is the dimensionless contact parameter which has been measured to be of order one (when $k_F a > 1$) in the cases of a trapped system \cite{meas}.
-Note that since the coupling to the dilaton is scalar in nature, the spin-triplet channel ($f_1$) as well as higher angular momentum interactions will be sub-leading in our expansion.
+The imaginary part of the self energy of a fermi-liquid due to $S$-wave interaction is $\Gamma_{FL}(E,T) = f_0^{2}I(E,T)$, where $I(E,T)=\frac{ m_\star^{3} }{4 (2\pi)^{3}} (E^2 + (\pi kT) ^2) $ is the imaginary part of the two-loop self energy diagram at finite temperature\cite{chubakov}.
 Using our result (\ref{f}) we can then calculate the quasi-particle width

 such that,